nanomonkey/ssb_valueflows/links_valueflows_demos.md

 # sensorica http://nrp.sensorica.co
-demo or in actual use? click around in here for a while and smile :) http://nrp.sensorica.co/accounting/resource/262/
+demo or in actual use? (actual use!) click around in here for a while and smile :) http://nrp.sensorica.co/accounting/resource/262/